WTOM-TV (Lansing, Michigan)

-WTOM-TV, known as WILS-TV from 1953 to 1954, was a television station broadcasting on channel 54 at Lansing, Michigan, United States.
+WTOM-TV (channel 54), known as WILS-TV from 1953 to 1954, was a television station in Lansing, Michigan, United States.
 It was the first UHF station to broadcast in Lansing.
 Originally owned and operated by radio station WILS (1320 AM), it was leased to other interests in 1954 and changed its call letters to WTOM-TV.
 Financial difficulties prompted the station to close in October 1956.

 History

 WILS-TV

 WILS-TV began broadcasting September 20, 1953.
 An affiliate of ABC and DuMont from day one, the station broadcast from studios at 407-11 Washington Avenue and a transmitter atop the Olds Tower/Michigan National Bank Tower—now known as the Boji Tower—downtown.
 The station received its network programming by a microwave relay from Detroit via a hop at Milford, as AT&T could not provide a direct connection to Lansing.

 In addition to network fare, WILS-TV produced a number of its own local shows.
 At the outset, these included two children's shows, live news and sports reports, and a weather segment featuring a singing pianist girl, Barbara Austin, dressed appropriately for the next day's forecast.

 While it was Lansing's first UHF television station in the days before the All-Channel Receiver Act (another, Michigan State College education outlet WKAR-TV channel 60, soon followed), the station boasted good conversion rates.
 In April 1954, the station manager claimed that 35 percent of Lansing-area sets had been converted.